Altitude (film): Plot

 When Bruce awakens, he finds he has been tied up and learns Cory is dead, along with a monster outside.
 Bruce tells Sara that he was in the crash that killed her mother and his parents.
 Sara tries the radio again and hears a strange noise.
 Sal recognizes it as the monster that took Cory.
 Suddenly, the aircraft crashes into the monster's open mouth.
-Bruce looks at a page of his comic which shows a blond woman being grabbed by tentacles.
+Bruce looks at a page of his comic which shows a blonde woman being grabbed by tentacles.
 Immediately, a large tentacle grabs Mel and kills her.
 Bruce starts flicking through the comic book, as if he has discovered something.
 Sal threatens to kill Bruce for causing Mel's death and tries to throw him out, but Sara intervenes and in the ensuing confusion, Sal falls out the door and plummets to his death.

 Bruce tells Sara he is causing all this; that his mind is recreating the comic book, something that happens when he gets very scared.
 The creature starts attacking the aircraft, and Sara demands that Bruce prove he is doing it by ending it all.
 His attempts just make things worse, until Sara kisses him, but is grabbed by the monster.
 She tells him that if he can do all this, then he can bring his parents back.
 After a struggle, the monster suddenly disappears and she falls back into the aircraft.
 As they fly out of the storm, they see another aircraft heading straight for them, carrying Bruce, his parents and Sara's mother.
-They manage to take control of their aircraft, and don't crash into the other.
+They manage to take control of their aircraft, and do not crash into the other.

 In the altered past Sara's mother and Bruce's family have arrived at their destination intact.
 Sara's mother says "Everybody gets one near miss, right?", and Bruce's mom asks, "Do you think they made it?" to which Sara's mother replies "I hope so."
 The young Sara and Bruce are introduced to one another, holding hands and looking out into the sky.